 \subsection{Generative Model Outputs}

 We define the prompt space $\mathcal{X}$, a sub-space of language.
 Given a prompt $x \in \mathcal{X}$, an LLM $\pi$ generates a response,

 an ordered set of sub-responses that collectively answer the prompt.
 These sub-responses could be sentences, steps in chain-of-thought reasoning \citep{wei2022chainofthought}, etc., akin to the example in \cref{fig:example}.
 While natural for auto-regressive models, we do not assume any particular dependency structure.
 Note that singular responses of length $\nbr{\mathbf{y}} = 1$ are a special case.
-We define the sub-response space $\mathcal{Y}$, also a sub-space of language; each sub-response $y_{i} \in \mathcal{Y}$ and the response $\mathbf{y} \in \cup_{i \geq 1} \mathcal{Y}^{i}$.
+We define the sub-response space $\mathcal{Y}$, also a sub-space of language.
+Then, each sub-response $y_{i} \in \mathcal{Y}$ and the response $\mathbf{y} \in \cup_{i \geq 1} \mathcal{Y}^{i}$.

-While we could assess the (in)correctness of $g_{\pi} \rbr{x} = \mathbf{y}$ alone, we consider a larger set of responses.
-Notice that a \emph{single} generated response can form \emph{multiple} responses: the partial responses $\mathbf{y}_{\leq i} = \rbr{y_{1} , \ldots , y_{i}}$, for every $i = 1 , \ldots , \nbr{\mathbf{y}}$.
-In doing so, similar to the example in \cref{fig:example}, the user can potentially find partial but correct responses.
-We define this response set,
+We could evaluate $\mathbf{y}$ alone, but we consider a larger set of responses.
+Notice that a \emph{single} generated response can form \emph{multiple} responses: the partial responses $\mathbf{y}_{\leq i} = \rbr{y_{1} , \ldots , y_{i}}$, for $i = 1 , \ldots , \nbr{\mathbf{y}}$.
+In doing so, the user could find partial but correct responses, similar to the example in \cref{fig:example}.
+We define such a response set,

-This includes the generated response itself $g_{\pi} \rbr{x} \in \mathds{Y} \rbr{g_{\pi} \rbr{x}}$.
-This response set differs from the ones considered by \citet{mohri2024language,cherian2024large,rubintoles2025conformal}.
-We will generalize these response set definitions by using a super-set of responses in \cref{subsec:theory-setup}.
-However, for now, we continue to use the definition in \cref{eq:simple_response_set} as it is suited for the experimental benchmarks we consider (cf. \cref{sec:experiments}).
+Note that this includes the full generated response itself $g_{\pi} \rbr{x} \in \mathds{Y} \rbr{g_{\pi} \rbr{x}}$.
+We will generalize this response set to a larger one in \cref{subsec:theory-setup}.
+However, we continue to use the definition in \cref{eq:simple_response_set} as it is suited for the experimental benchmarks we consider (cf. \cref{sec:experiments}).